 Many people hiking along the trail also partake in birdwatching.
 Just beware- although it’s often recommended that you visit the waterfalls after rain, the trail can become muddy and slippery after a rainstorm.

 Once you reach the waterfall, be sure to have your cameras ready!
 You can even have a nice picnic near the waterfall.

 You also can’t miss Manoa Falls during your trip to Hawaii.
 It’s one of the most popular waterfalls on the island, and it was even the site for shows like Lost and Jurassic Park.

 Another reason why the waterfall is so popular among visitors is that it doesn’t take long to get there; you can reach Manoa Falls from Honolulu, or you can hike the 1-mile trail that has been well-maintained.

-If you want to drive, parking only costs $5.
+If you want to drive, parking costs $7.
 You can also eat on the way at restaurants such as La Crepe Cafe or Wailoi Kitchen and Bake Shop.